Here are the five steps to follow to get the most accurate data from a website with multiple subdomains:

 Add a predefined filter to each duplicated profile.
 Look for “Edit” on the right side of the Overview page in the same line as the profile:

 Then look for “+Add Filter”:

-Now, add a filter to only include traffic to this particular subdomain:
+Now, add a filter only to include traffic to this particular subdomain:

 If your subdomains contain URLs with the same request URI, you will need to do one more step.
 The request URI is everything that comes after the domain name on a URL – for example:

-So this is how you can track your website traffic if you have a site with multiple sub domains – you only need one GA account and one GA profile with many duplicated profiles with predefined filters.
+So this is how you can track your website traffic if you have a site with multiple subdomains – you only need one GA account and one GA profile with many duplicated profiles with predefined filters.